tea2x/joydao/README.md

 # Abstract

+I want to offer an affordable and highly secure option for Nervos longterm investors to interact with the Nervos DAO without having to buy hardware wallet.
+This project aims to enable Nervos DAO interaction via JoyID with Passkeys native level security.

+# Comment
-[JoyID's support for CKB is passkeys-level protection](https://discord.com/channels/1065112455170228314/1065116735797215332/1191939677440180335) which is very high but it doesn't support Nervos DAO.
-To those who invest in CKB long term, locking their CKB to the DAO with a hardware wallet seems best because it offers high security.
-This project aims to enable Nervos DAO interaction via JoyID.
+To those who invest in CKB long term, wallet security is always number 1 priority.
+Currently locking their CKB to the DAO with a hardware wallet seems best because it offers high security (but not ledger).
+As we know CKB blockchain can support SECP256r1 and [joyID has already leveraged that](https://discord.com/channels/1065112455170228314/1065116735797215332/1191939677440180335).

 # Command

 start: `npm start`

 build: `npm run build`